The Frenchman scored his fourth goal in six games as Atleti recorded a deserved win to keep up the heat on leaders Real Madrid

 Arda Turan raced down the right after linking well with Mandzukic and his teasing low cross was tapped in at the back post by the lurking Griezmann.

-Malaga began the second half with renewed determination and came close to pulling one back in the 49th minute, but Juanmi failed to hit the target after pouncing on Santa Cruz's flick-on.
+Malaga began the second half with renewed determination and they went close to pulling one back in the 49th minute, but Juanmi failed to hit the target after pouncing on Santa Cruz's flick-on.

-Much-improved Malaga finally brought itself within striking distance of Atletico three minutes later, as Santa Cruz, starting because of an injury to Nordin Amrabat, steered in Samu Castillejo's deep cross from a tight angle.
+Much-improved Malaga finally brought themselves within touching distance of Atletico three minutes later, as Santa Cruz, starting because of an injury to Nordin Amrabat, steered in Samu Castillejo's deep cross from a tight angle.